CLARIAH/clariah-plus/tech-days/tool-discovery-pres-202206/tool-discovery-presentation-202206.md

 1. How to get an **up-to-date** and **complete** overview of all tools produced in CLARIAH?
 2. How to **identify** which tools are suitable for their needs?
-    * Relies on *accurate* metadata
+    * Relies on availability of *accurate* and *complete* metadata
-    * Software offers various interfaces, suited for particular audiences (CLI, Web application, web service, python module)
+    * Software offers various interfaces, suited for specific audiences *(e.g CLI, Web application, web service, python module)*
     * Software may be too experimental
     * Software may be unmaintained/outdated